 We take COVID-19 precautions seriously.
-All staff are vaccinated, all students and staff are wearing maskings, anyone picking up or dropping off students must wear a mask, we’re eating lunch outside, we have windows open and purification systems in each room.
+All staff are vaccinated, we’re eating lunch outside, we have windows open and purification systems in each room.
 Classes are designed for flexible in-person education, with the capacity of meeting remotely when required.

 - Passport to the world: there are more bi-lingual speakers than mono-lingual speakers

 - More brain power: the more you use your brain, the stronger it becomes

 - Delayed dementia: bi-lingual people were diagnosed with dementia 5 years later than mono-lingual people

 - Superior self-regulation: better focus, better self-control, better ability to deal with conflicting demands